dilmillano/modeling_routes_CESED/README.md

 3. Run scripts in numerical order for complete analysis
 4. Adjust file paths as needed for your system
 5. Modify parameters (years, countries, scenarios) as required

-## Contact

-For questions about this analysis, please contact the CESED research team.

 ## License